 Rabbi Hahn Tapper says that her interest in the Rabbinate began when she was a teenager at Camp Swig, watching the sunrise with her bunkmates from atop a mountain.
 She lives in Redwood City with her partner, Dr. Aaron J. Hahn Tapper, along with their two young children and two cats.

-Dr. Diana Wilmot is our Chief Academic Officer and Principal.
-When she graduated from Northwestern University’s School of Education and Social Policy in 1996, Diana envisioned leading a school’s efforts to teach children through innovative curriculum design and implementation.
+When Dr. Wilmot graduated from Northwestern University’s School of Education and Social Policy in 1996, she envisioned leading a school’s efforts to teach children through innovative curriculum design and implementation.
 In 1998, she started as a high school math teacher in NY and then continued to teach math at Los Altos High School.
-Diana left the classroom to receive her Ph.D. in Education from UC Berkeley’s Graduate School of Education.
-Her research mainly focused on measuring and evaluating students' procedural knowledge and conceptual understanding in mathematics.
-As an administrator for the county and Palo Alto Unified School District, she has applied her research in classrooms and supported school leaders and teachers in their efforts to focus on academic growth and make learning more visible in order to improve student learning.
-She is excited to lead Yavneh's academic program.
+Dr. Wilmot left the classroom to receive her Ph.D. in Education from UC Berkeley’s Graduate School of Education.
+Her research mainly focused on measuring and evaluating students’ procedural knowledge and conceptual understanding in mathematics.
+As a past administrator for the county and Palo Alto Unified School District, she has applied her research in classrooms and supported school leaders and teachers in their efforts to focus on academic growth and make learning more visible in order to improve student learning.

 Cindy Schlesinger comes to Yavneh after 21 years as an administrator, learning specialist and teacher at Jewish day schools.
 During her tenure at Gideon Hausner, Cindy taught in the math and science programs, bolstered the school’s capacity to address individual needs for both gifted students and those with learning challenges and, during her role as Head of Middle School, was instrumental in building and supporting an outstanding faculty while increasing enrollment to its highest levels.